Hatibonico

 Flora Ecosystems

 The vegetation of Hatibonico reflects the dry, semi-arid conditions of Guantánamo Province.
-The dominant vegetation type is thorny, dry evergreen scrub and cactus-dominated coastal desert, with characteristic species including the giant cactus (Dendrocereus nudiflorus), endemic to Cuba, as well as various thorny shrubs and succulents.
-Dry semi-deciduous forest occurs in areas with slightly higher moisture availability.
+The dominant vegetation type is thorny, dry evergreen scrub and cactus-dominated coastal desert, with characteristic species including Leptocereus nudiflorus (formerly known as Dendrocereus nudiflorus), an endemic Cuban tree-like cactus that can reach 7 to 15 meters in height.
+[1] Dry semi-deciduous forest occurs in areas with slightly higher moisture availability.
 Mangroves line the sheltered sections of the coast.
-The reserve contains several plant species endemic to Cuba's southeastern arid zone, which is recognized as one of the island's most distinctive floristic regions.
+The reserve contains 80 endemic Cuban plant species, and is recognized as one of the most distinctive floristic regions of Cuba.
+[2]

 Geology